First Time User? Enroll now.

 Based on your answers, you may need care soon.
 The problem probably will not get better without medical care.

 Based on your answers, the problem may not improve without medical care.

-Home treatment may help relieve your child's hip pain, swelling, and stiffness.
-If your child will cooperate, use the following tips.
-If your child becomes upset or will not cooperate, do not force your child.
+Try the following tips to help relieve your child's hip pain, swelling, and stiffness.
+If your child becomes upset or won't cooperate, don't force your child.